dccatalan/app-test-react/docs/index.md

 # Tour of Heroes .NET API

-This API is a .NET implementation for the fronted of the [AngularJS tutorial](https://angular.io/tutorial), which when finished generates the API in memory.
-It relies on a SQL Server database.
+This API is a React implementation for the fronted of the, which when finished generates the API in memory.

 ## How to run it